 - Authorizing, Implemented, or Interpreted Law

-This rule establishes uniform criteria and procedures for the initial and renewal licensing, of a bail bond surety company, and sets standards of conduct for those in the bail bond surety business in the State of Utah.
+This rule establishes criteria and procedures for licensing a bail bond agency and sets standards of conduct.

 This rule is promulgated pursuant to:

 (1) Section 31A-35-104 which requires the commissioner to adopt by rule specific licensure and certification guidelines and standards of conduct for the bail bond business;

 (2) Subsection 31A-35-301(1) which authorizes the commissioner to adopt rules necessary to administer Title 31A, Chapter 35;

 (3) Subsection 31A-35-401(2) which allows the commissioner to require by rule additional information from bail bond agency license applicants; and

 (4) Subsection 31A-35-406(1)(b) which allows the commissioner to establish by rule the annual renewal date for the renewal of a license as a bail bond agency.

 This rule applies to any person engaged in the bail bond business.